andrewbernstein/chromegatherer/readme.md

 Potential To-Dos
 ================
--Undo button to revert changes (you can just refresh the page to undo) -Update handy button to go to checklist mode if necessary -Move code out of injecter.js in to script.js
+- Undo button to revert changes (you can just refresh the page to undo)
+- Update handy button to go to checklist mode if necessary
+- Move code out of injecter.js in to script.js
--Add settings for removing columns
+- Add settings for removing columns
--Genericize it even further
+- Genericize it even further
--Change the button to something that isn't a poorly cropped G from Gatherer -Change jquery to be remotely hosted
+- Change the button to something that isn't a poorly cropped G from Gatherer
+- Change jquery to be remotely hosted